Artist Profiles

 Olivia Zapater-Charrette (Stage Manager)

-Olivia Zapater-Charrette | she/her/hers | Stage Manager.
-Recent credits include Circus Quixote, Villette (Lookingglass), An Act of God (Paramount), LUCHA TEOTL, The Matchbox Magic Flute, English (Goodman), Sherwood, Steel Magnolias, El Guayabo (Creede Repertory).
+Olivia Zapater-Charrette (Stage Manager, she/her) Recent credits include Iraq, But Funny, Circus Quixote, Villette (Lookingglass), An Act of God (Paramount), LUCHA TEOTL, The Matchbox Magic Flute, English (Goodman), Sherwood, Steel Magnolias, El Guayabo (Creede Repertory).
 She graduated from Northwestern University with a Bachelor of Arts in Theatre and Psychology and completed the Theatre Management Module.
 She is incredibly grateful to her family for their support.